Orsino

 Character Profile – At a Glance

-- Role: Duke of Illyria, sovereign of the country where the play is set, suitor to Olivia for the entire action, employer of "Cesario" (Viola in disguise), and — by the play's quietest comic mechanism — the husband Viola has been working for since the play's first scene.
+- Role: Duke of Illyria and ruler of the country where the play is set.
+He courts Olivia throughout the action and employs "Cesario", the disguised Viola, as his messenger.
+By the play's quiet comic logic, he is the husband Viola has been serving since the first scene.

-- Key Traits: Romantic, self-indulgent, musical, melancholic, given to elaborate metaphors about love that exceed the experience they describe — and, beneath the rhetorical surface, capable of genuine feeling and an extraordinary openness to emotional reorientation in the play's final scene.
+- Key Traits: Romantic, self-indulgent, musical, and melancholic.
+He spins elaborate metaphors about love that outrun the feeling behind them.
+Beneath the posturing, though, he is capable of genuine feeling and a striking openness to change in the final scene.

-- The Core Conflict: A duke who has spent the play in love with a woman who will not see him, conducting his courtship entirely through messengers, while developing — without recognising it — a deepening attachment to one particular messenger, whose true identity will reveal itself only in 5.1.
+- The Core Conflict: He has spent the play in love with a woman who will not see him, courting her only through messengers.
+Without recognising it, he forms a deepening attachment to one messenger in particular.
+Her true identity is revealed only in A5S1.

-- Key Actions: Opens the play with "If music be the food of love, play on"; sends "Cesario" (Viola) to woo Olivia in 1.4; listens to Feste's "Come away, death" in 2.4; converses with Viola about love, generating her "patience on a monument" speech; threatens to kill "Cesario" in 5.1 ("I'll sacrifice the lamb that I do love"); discovers Viola's true identity and proposes within the same scene.
+- Key Actions: Opens the play with "If music be the food of love, play on".
+He sends Cesario to woo Olivia in A1S4, then talks with the page about love in A2S4.
+In A5S1 he threatens to kill Cesario, discovers that the page is Viola, and proposes within the same scene.

 - Famous Quote: